Wizards fall to snarling 76ers on a hot-tempered night in Philadelphia

 With no means of stopping Embiid or the squadron of shooters around him, the Wizards lost Game 2 of this first-round matchup, 120-95, to give the 76ers a 2-0 edge as the best-of-seven series heads to Washington for Game 3 on Saturday.

+“We didn’t play well.
+We played well in spurts, but against this team, you can’t play well in spurts.
+You’ve got to be able to [sustain] a lot of good basketball throughout the game,” Wizards Coach Scott Brooks said.
+“Their starting lineup is powerful.
+They’ve got a lot of weapons."

-Wednesday’s game certainly had an edge of its own, with the type of fan-involved bite more typical of a Washington-Philadelphia bout in the NFL.
+Wednesday’s game certainly had an edge, with the type of fan-involved bite more typical of a Washington-Philadelphia bout in the NFL.

-The 76ers planted their flag early on thanks to multiple first-quarter dunks from Ben Simmons, which turned out to be a soft opening compared with the gyrating celebration Embiid performed near halftime, a vulgar favorite of his.
+The 76ers planted their flag early thanks to multiple first-quarter dunks from Ben Simmons, which turned out to be a soft opening compared with the gyrating celebration Embiid performed near halftime, a vulgar favorite of his.
 The center drove for a layup, ended up on his back, then treated the 11,600 fans in attendance to a few thrusts into the air.
 Message received.

-Wells Fargo Center is at 50 percent capacity because of the coronavirus, but with fans packed primarily into the lower bowl and only some sections of the upper tier, the arena has a nearly normal playoff atmosphere — and fans were feeding off Philadelphia’s displays of physical dominance all game.
+Wells Fargo Center is at 50 percent capacity because of coronavirus protocols, but with fans packed primarily into the lower bowl and only some sections of the upper tier, the arena has a nearly normal playoff atmosphere — and fans were feeding off Philadelphia’s displays of physical dominance all game.

-As Russell Westbrook walked gingerly to the locker room after appearing to roll his ankle or injure his lower leg with 10:28 to play, a fan dumped popcorn onto the Wizards point guard, and Westbrook had to be held back by team personnel and security guards.
+As Russell Westbrook walked gingerly to the locker room after appearing to roll his ankle with 10:28 to play, a fan dumped popcorn onto the Wizards point guard, and Westbrook had to be held back by team personnel and security guards.

+“Unfortunately, I was [walking] off, and then I just saw popcorn on top of my head,” said Westbrook, whose status remains uncertain after Brooks said he had not yet spoken to the Wizards’ medical staff. “...The amount of disrespect, the amount of fans just doing whatever the f--- they want to do. ...
+It’s part of sports, I get it.
+But there are some things that crossed the line.
+In any other setting, I know for a fact that fans wouldn’t come up.
+If a guy would come up on the street and pour popcorn on my head, we know what would happen.
+If a guy would come up on me, talking about my kids, my family on the street, the response would be different.
+In these arenas, you have to start protecting the players, man.”

+A video of the incident stirred responses from players and fans alike online, including one from Los Angeles Lakers star LeBron James.

 Less than a minute earlier, Wizards forward Davis Bertans, who appeared frustrated early on as the defender on one too many of Simmons’s dunks, fouled out with 11:22 left to play.
 He didn’t score or dish any assists and grabbed just two rebounds in 23 minutes.